DIbakarDe05/voice-bot/README.md

 ## Requirements
 - Python 3.8+
 - Libraries: pyttsx3, SpeechRecognition, google-generativeai, (PyAudio or an alternative for microphone access)
-- A valid generative AI API key (do not hardcode into the repo)
+- A valid generative AI API key